JuliaText/TextAnalysis.jl/README.md

 # Getting Started

-In all of the examples that follow, we'll assume that you have the TextAnalysis package fully loaded:
+In all of the examples that follow, we'll assume that you have the TextAnalysis package fully loaded.
+This means that we think you've implicily typed

     using TextAnalysis

+before every snippet of code.

 # Creating Documents

 The basic unit of text analysis is a document.
 The TextAnalysis package allows one to work with documents stored in a variety of formats:

+* _FileDocument_: A document represented using a plain text file on disk
 * _StringDocument_: A document represented using a UTF8String stored in RAM
-* _FileDocument_: A document represented using a plain text file on disk
 * _TokenDocument_: A document represented as a sequence of UTF8 tokens
-* _NGramDocument_: A document represented as a bag of n-grams
+* _NGramDocument_: A document represented as a bag of n-grams, which are UTF8 n-grams that map to counts

+These format represent a hierarchy: you can always move down the hierachy, but can generally not move up the hierachy.
+A `FileDocument` can easily become a `StringDocument`, but an `NGramDocument` cannot easily become a `FileDocument`.

-Creating these kind of documents is very easy when you already have the basic data available:
+Creating any of the four basic types of documents is very easy:

     str = "To be or not to be..."
     sd = StringDocument(str)